SSO is available to our Business Platform customers. If you are interested in SSO, please contact us for additional information.

 The SSO URL = The Assertion Consumer Service URL

-The Identity Provider Entity ID = the Entity IDP
+The Identity Provider Entity ID = the Entity ID

 Admins can define which users are allowed to log in using their Alchemer username and password: